 There is also a third option, called a Power Purchase Agreement (PPA), whereby the customer pays no upfront cost for installing the solar panels, but pays for the electricity the panels produce at a predetermined rate for a set number of years.

-In this article, in addition to talking about the pros and cons of leasing or buying or signing a PPA, I'm going to give you a series of questions you need to ask yourself as a way of helping you to decide which is the best option.
+In this article, I’m not going to tell you whether it’s better to lease or buy solar panels (spoiler alert: it depends).
+Instead, I’m going to give you a series of questions you need to ask yourself as a way of helping you to decide which is the best option.

 There is no right or wrong way to go solar (despite what your “know-it-all” brother-in-law might say).
 A good solar advisor will ask these questions and, based on the answers, help you decide which is best for you.